 This is the most severe robbery charge and involves:

-• Using or threatening to use a dangerous instrument.
+- The defendant used or threatened to use a dangerous instrument.

 Example: A person in Westbury uses a knife to threaten a delivery driver while taking their wallet and phone.